minhtriet326/minhtriet.github.io/_posts/2020-07-09-readinglist.md

 ---
 layout: post
 title:  "Reading list"
-excerpt: What I have read through the years
+excerpt: What I have read
 ---

 ## 2020